 Many animal species care for their young because it helps ensure that the parents’ genes, which are carried in their children, will survive beyond the childhood years when the children are small and vulnerable.
 Sociobiology teaches us that we humans naturally wish to pass on our own genes, and our family’s genes, more than we wish for strangers to pass on their genes.
 The human drive to care for our children is so strong that it could be called a “Moral Imperative,” meaning that it is rooted in our very biology, pre-dating all culture.

-The biology of G>O>D> shows us that we humans should care MORE for immediate family members than we do for other people.
+The biological science realm of Continuing Creation shows us that we humans should care MORE for immediate family members than we do for other people.
 Enlargement of equal care from family outward to all people is not consistent with the biology of self-preservation, especially now when we have so many humans on our planet that we are like an infestation on the Earth.
-Therefore, the Way of G>O>D> calls for a Moral Precept of “Family First.”
+Therefore, Our Practice calls for a Moral Precept of “Family First.”
+In the twenty-first century, Continuing Creation teaches that:

 - Concern for Family comes first.